tron-format/tron-format.github.io/SPEC.md

 *   The number of arguments must match the number of properties in the class definition.
 *   The order of arguments corresponds to the order of properties.
+*   Creating an empty object using class instantiation is not possible.

 **Example:**